fab2s/YaEtl/docs/citizens.md

     public function __construct($input)
 ```

-Since v1.1.1, YaEtl includes [OpinHelpers](https://github.com/fab2s/OpinHelpers), and `FileLoaderAbstract` based class will inherit the same BOM/encoding handling as [FileExtractorAbstract](#FileExtractorAbstract).
+Since v1.1.1, YaEtl includes [OpinHelpers](https://github.com/fab2s/OpinHelpers), and `FileLoaderAbstract` based class will inherit the same BOM/encoding handling as [FileExtractorAbstract](#FileExtractorAbstract) from `FileHandlerTrait`.

-Similarily, if you need to lock the file/resource being written, you can use [FileLock](https://github.com/fab2s/OpinHelpers/docs/filelock.md):
+Similarly, if you need to lock the file/resource being written, you can use [FileLock](https://github.com/fab2s/OpinHelpers/docs/filelock.md):

 ```php
 $fileLock = FileLock::open($filePath, 'wb');
 if ($fileLock) {